Beating the Harmonic lower bound for online bin packing: The framework

-As can be seen in {\Pack} (lines \ref{pack:open}, \ref{eh:c1} and \ref{eh:color}), medium items that are packed into new bins are initially packed \textbf{one} per bin and given a provisional color.
-The goal of having provisionally colored items is to try and make sure that relatively small items of each type become red in the end.
-Thus, we wait until some number of these items have arrived, and then color the smallest one red using {\MarkItems} (Fig. \ref{illus}).
+As can be seen in {\Pack} (lines \ref{pack:open}, \ref{pack:c1} and \ref{pack:color}), medium items that are packed into new bins are initially packed \textbf{one} per bin and not given a color.
+We wait until enough of these items have arrived, and then color the smallest one red using {\MarkItems} (Fig. \ref{illus}).
+Note that $\reditems$ is increased in line \ref{eh:fixbonus4} even though the item might not receive a color at this time.
+This means that the value $\reditems$ does not alway accurately reflect how many red items there currently are.
+We will show that this is not an issue for the analysis (it will be accurate up to a constant).

 When an item arrives, in many cases, we cannot postpone assigning it a color, since a $c$-open or $c$-compatible bin is already available (see lines \ref{pack:open}--\ref{pack:compatible} of $\Pack(p,c)$).
 Additionally, if we are about to color an item blue because currently $\reditems \ge \lfloor\redfrac_i n^i \rfloor$, we check whether a suitable large item has arrived earlier.
 We deal with this case in lines \ref{eh:early1}--\ref{eh:early2} of {\EHarm}.
 In this special case, we \emph{ignore} the value $\redfrac_i$.
-We pack the medium item with the large item as we would pack a red item, but we \emph{do not count} it towards the total number of existing medium items of its type; instead we label it a \textbf{bonus item}.
-Bonus items do not have a color or mark, at least initially.
-Bins with bonus items are considered to be mixed bins; they are not red-open or blue-open since they already contain both a medium and a large item, so no other medium or large item could be added.
+We pack the medium item with the large item as if it were red (no further item will be packed into this bin), but we \emph{do not count} it towards the total number of existing medium items of its type; instead we label it a \textbf{bonus item}.
+Bonus items do not have a mark or color, but this can change later during processing in the following two cases.